 Report: Conflicting California mudslide warnings issued

-SANTA BARBARA, Calif. – In the days before mudslides devastated Southern California neighborhoods, officials released conflicting evacuation orders that left some hard-hit neighborhoods out of the warning zone, according to a newspaper report published Tuesday.
+SANTA BARBARA, Calif. – In the days before mudslides devastated California neighborhoods, officials released conflicting evacuation orders that left some hard-hit neighborhoods out of the warning zone, a newspaper reported Tuesday.

-The Santa Barbara County Sheriff's Office posted on its website and on Facebook a list of voluntary and mandatory evacuation areas for the coastal town of Montecito, the Los Angeles Times reported.
-A separate map on the county's website included a larger voluntary evacuation zone that included homes not covered by the sheriff's list.
+The Santa Barbara County Sheriff's Office had posted on its website and on Facebook a list of voluntary and mandatory evacuation areas for the coastal town of Montecito, the Los Angeles Times reported.

+A separate map on the county's website showed a larger voluntary evacuation zone that included homes not covered by the sheriff's list.

 Of the 21 people killed in the mudslide, at least a dozen lived in areas that were covered by the county's evacuation map but not included in the Sheriff's Office warnings, according to records reviewed by the newspaper.

-County officials acknowledged the discrepancy while emphasizing the many other measures taken to warn residents of the approaching storm — including emails, social media alerts, press releases and even deputies going door to door in some areas.
+County officials acknowledged the discrepancy while emphasizing the many other measures taken to warn residents of the approaching storm — including emails, social media alerts, press releases and deputies going door to door in some areas.

 "Regrettably, however, also 30 hours prior to the storms arrival, I approved a press release and Facebook that had discrepancies with the western boundary of our intended voluntary evacuation area," Robert Lewin, San Barbara County's director of the Office of Emergency Management, said in a statement.

+In addition, the county sent out about 226,000 text and email messages and telephone calls, DePinto said.

 Officials emphasized that all those who died were in a voluntary or mandatory evacuation zone and that the warnings probably saved more lives.

 Questions remain about whether a broader evacuation warning would have made a difference.
 Officials estimated that only 15 percent of the residents in the mandatory evacuation zone left the area.

 Authorities lifted some evacuation orders and advisories on the western edge of Montecito starting at midday Tuesday.
-Utilities may still be out and a boil water notice remains in effect, officials said.
+Utilities may still be out and a "boil water" notice remains in effect, officials said.

 Large swaths of the hillside enclave remain evacuated as crews continue to remove mud and boulders and rebuild drainage pipes and power lines.
 Officials said over the weekend that it would be a gradual process getting residents back into homes.